 And this is where the problem becomes even bigger.
 While numerous types of radicals and extremists exist, their underlying narrative is the same.
 They argue that the solution to the world’s problems is the establishment of Shariah.
 Meanwhile, many moderates do not share the same view of what moderate Islam means.
 More importantly, moderates do not have a coherent counter-narrative that the masses can comfortably relate to and believe is authentic and legitimate.

 The situation gets further compounded when the West gets involved in this fray.
 The West naturally prefers to partner with actors it can relate to.
 Usually, these are secular, liberal individuals and groups.
 But they are a commodity in short supply in Muslim communities around the world.

 The West’s attempts at counter-messaging are also unsuccessful because many view these attempts with suspicion.
 Even religious leaders who enjoy support among the masses risk undermining their credibility if they participate in a counter-messaging exercise.
 By no means are we saying that there is no way to square this circle.
 But unless we find a way around this predicament, counter-messaging is unlikely to work, and we will run around in circles between a host of moderates and extremists.
 This issue is more important than ever because there are signs that IS and others will seek to further exploit these means in the future after losing territory.
 And right now, there is no good defense ready to meet them on this new battlefield.

-Kamran Bokhari is a Senior Fellow at the Center for Global Policy.
-This article was originally published by Geopolitical Futures on March 31, 2017.
+Kamran Bokhari is a Senior Fellow at the Center for Global Policy, and the Director of Strategies and Programs.
+The views expressed are his own.
+Originally published in the Geopolitical Futures on 31 March 2017.